FurnS/odin-recipes/README.md

 This will be used to document my own recipes.

-Skills used will be html.
+Skills used will be html & css!